WalletWasabi/WasabiDoc/docs/getting-started/README.md

 How to do this depends on the desktop operating system, the detailed guides can be found here: [Windows](/using-wasabi/InstallPackage.md#windows), [Debian/Ubuntu](/using-wasabi/InstallPackage.md#debian-and-ubuntu), [Other Linux](/using-wasabi/InstallPackage.md#other-linux), [macOS](/using-wasabi/InstallPackage.md#macos)

-## Start Wasabi

-The first start might be different as there is not yet an application to click on to start Wasabi.
-So the first time you might need to do a few extra steps.
-Next time Wasabi can be launched just by clicking the application icon.

-How to do this depends on the desktop operating system, the detailed guides can be found here: [Windows](/using-wasabi/InstallPackage.md#windows), [Debian/Ubuntu](/using-wasabi/InstallPackage.md#debian-and-ubuntu), [Other Linux](/using-wasabi/InstallPackage.md#other-linux), [macOS](/using-wasabi/InstallPackage.md#macos)

 ## Welcome Screen

 The first time that you start Wasabi, you will be welcomed with information about the app.